less/more/README.markdown

 	Less::More.source_path = "/path/to/less/files"

-To set the destination path, add a route in your apps `config/routes.rb`.
+You can also set the destination path.
+Be careful with the formatting here, since this is in fact a route, and not a regular path.

-	map.connect 'stylesheets/custom/*id.css', :controller => 'less_cache', :action => "show"
+	Less::More.source_path = "css"

 More can compress your files by removing extra line breaks.
 This is enabled by default in the `production` environment.
 To change this setting, set: